Mission to Calcutta

 Where do I exchange money?

 At Foreign Exchanges (ForEx) offices.
 They are in various places on Sudder Street (where all the volunteers hang out).
 Try to get small denominations in the Indian rupees exchanged for US dollars.
-People on the street (taxi, food stalls, etc.) will not have change for large bills (500 & 1000 denominations)
+People on the street (taxi, food stalls, etc.) will not have change for large bills (500 & 1000 denominations).
+Don't be afraid to go from Foreign Exchange to Foreign Exchange, to look for the best rates, just like you were shopping in the US.
+This of course will not work with Foreign Exchanges run by banks.

 No one will take my torn bill, what do I do?